-When you call Betras, Kopp, and Harshman our legal team will swing into action right away.
+When you call Betras, Kopp, and Markota our legal team will swing into action right away.
 We will be with you at your first hearing, ask the court to allow you to drive as your case works its way through the judicial system, investigate the circumstances surrounding your arrest, and give you sound advice based on the experience we’ve gained representing thousands of defendants in DUI cases.

 Here’s another important reason to call us: if we believe you should not have been arrested and charged with DUI we will use our expertise and knowledge of the law to have the charges dismissed or win an acquittal in court.
-And yes, as we note in our most recent blog post, it is possible to successfully defend an OVI/DUI charge in court– a fact underscored by a recent New York Times investigation that found that breathalyzer tests cannot be trusted.
+And yes, as we note in this blog post, it is possible to successfully defend an OVI/DUI charge in court– a fact underscored by a recent New York Times investigation that found that breathalyzer tests cannot be trusted.

 Don’t allow one serious mistake to become a series of missteps that will alter your life and damage your future.
-If you are arrested and charged with DUI, contact the experienced legal team at Betras, Kopp, and Harshman right away.
+If you are arrested and charged with DUI, contact the experienced legal team at Betras, Kopp, and Markota right away.

 Q: What is the difference between an OVI, OMVI, DUI?